 Withings doesn’t just stop at the watch, though, they also have a full range of intelligent medical devices that can give you useful data and insights.
 They have a smart thermometer that just needs to scan a forehead to tell you if you’ve got a high temperature, and a blood pressure cuff that allows you to monitor and keep a record of your blood pressure at home.
-They also have scales that not only tell you your fat and muscle content, but do a quick check of your vascular health to make sure you’re in tip-top shape.
+They also have scales that tell you your fat, bone and muscle content, which helps you do a quick check of your health to make sure you’re in tip-top shape.
 Those extra devices don’t rely on the watch to work, however, just the app, so you can use them with a different smartwatch, or no smartwatch at all if you’re wanting to just dip your toe into the smart health world.
 All of it can be done at your own pace.

 There are many different types of wearable technology, from heart rate monitors that go around your chest, to rings that monitor how you sleep.
 This guide is mostly going to focus on the devices you wear around your wrist, like smartwatches, smart bands and fitness trackers.
 Because these devices are so personal, everyone is going to have their own key features they want to use.
 Someone who travels a lot for work is going to be after different features to a new, stay-at-home parent, for example.